named-data/ndn-cxx/README-dev.md

 To run the unit tests, ndn-cxx needs to be built with unit test support and installed into the configured location.
 For example:

-    ./waf configure --with-tests # --debug is also recommended while developing ./waf
+    ./waf configure --with-tests # --debug is also strongly recommended while developing ./waf
     sudo ./waf install